Interesting Facts for Kids

 Where is Ecuador?
 Ecuador is located on the South American continent.

-Ecuador borders the Pacific Ocean to the west and two South American countries: Colombia to the north and Peru to the east and south.
-The longer borders is shared with Peru and is 1,529 km/ 950 miles long.
+Ecuador borders the Pacific Ocean to the west and two South American countries to the north, east and south.
+Colombia is located to the north and Peru to the east and south of Ecuador.
+The longer borders is shared with Peru and this border is 1,529 km/ 950 miles long.

 Ecuador is located on the Equator, more exactly between 2°N and 5°S latitudes.